-Scenarios have been, and continue to be, created as text descriptions in document files.
+Scenarios are often created as text descriptions in document files.
 These might be simple paragraph descriptions or more complex constructions with numbered and bulleted lists.
-As a valuable time-saving facility, you can use the text of these files as the source for new structured scenario specifications within the model.
+As a valuable time-saving facility, you can use the text of these files as the source for new structured scenarios for elements within the model.
 You might write a draft description in a text file and then import it into the model as a template for the structured scenario.

-To create a scenario in this way, firstly access the Scenarios View as described in the Scenarios View Help topic.
+To create a scenario in this way, firstly access the Scenarios View as described in the Scenarios View Help topic (for instance, Start > Application > Design > Simple Scenarios).
 Then:

 - 1. In the 'Scenario' field, type a name for the new scenario. - 2.
-In the text or document file, select and copy the required text. - 3.
-In the body of the Scenarios View, right-click and select the 'Create Structure From Clipboard Text' option.
-This displays two sub-options: - 'New Line Delimited', which creates a new step after each carriage return in the captured text - 'Sentence Delimited', which creates a new step after each sentence in the text; that is, after each full stop/space/capital letter combination - 4.
+Switch to the text or document file, and select and copy the required text.
+(The text is stored on the clipboard.) - 3.
+Switch back to the Scenarios View, right-click in the center panel (below the first row of fields) and select the 'Create Structure From Clipboard Text' option.
+This displays two sub-options: - 'New Line Delimited', which creates a new step after each carriage return in the captured text - 'Sentence Delimited', which creates a new step after each sentence in the text; that is, after each full stop/space combination - 4.
 Select the appropriate option for your requirements.
-The Scenarios View organizes the copied text into a series of numbered steps, alternating between non-system actor and system actor roles. - 5.
+The Scenarios View organizes the copied text into a series of

+- numbered steps, alternating between non-system actor and system actor roles. - 5.
 Edit and add to the scenario as suggested by the Set Up Scenario Specification Help topic, and using the facilities described in the Scenarios View subtopics.